 Florian PEREPECZKO

-Florian Perepeczko was born in 1903 in Krasnodar, Russia. .
+Major Florian Perepeczko was born in 1903 in Krasnodar, Russia.
 His father’s family came from the Wilno region, and his mother – nee Tabęcka – came from Galicia.

-He became the Commander of the10th Workshop Company - that later became the Workshop Company of the Rifle Brigade.
+He became the Commander of the10th Workshop Company - the name was later changed to the Workshop Company of the Rifle Brigade.

 He was awarded many Polish, French and British medals, including the 1939 Defence of Poland medal, the France & Germany Star, the 1939-1945 War medal, etc.